Key Takeaways

 More Than 200 Companies, All in One Place.

-Average Cost of Car Insurance in Nevada
+Car Insurance Costs in Nevada

 The average car insurance cost in Nevada is higher than the national average, placing the Silver State among the more expensive states for auto coverage.
 On average, full coverage Nevada rates are about $3,568 per year, or roughly $297 per month.
 Nationwide, full coverage costs closer to $2,700 per year, which means Nevada drivers pay about 30% more than the national average for the same level of protection.